robillersomeone/survey_of_distributions/README.md

 - using exponentials and the gamma function for positive integers:
 `Γ(k) = (k − 1)!`
 - using the improper integral from `[0,∞)` for complex numbers
+    - this is used to build the distributions that follow

 <img src="./imgs/gamma_distributions.png" height="300px" width="400px">